filecoin-project/FIPs/FIPS/fip-xxxx-ni-porep.md

 ## Simple Summary

-This proposal presents a new PoRep protocol (Non-Interactive PoRep) that removes `PreCommit` when onboarding CC sectors.
+This proposal presents a new PoRep protocol (Non-Interactive PoRep) that removes `PreCommit` when onboarding Committed Capacity (CC) sectors.
 As a result, we have

 - Simplified onboarding pipeline, unblocking [SupraSeal](https://github.com/supranational/supra_seal)'s full potential
 - Trustless separation between storage and computing: the proving tasks associated with sector onboarding can be outsourced.